Blushbox/spree-postmaster/README.md

 Todo
 ----

-* Add postmaster shipment id & url back to db (migration, etc)
-* Redirect after success create shipment
-* Add Download/print label when available
-* Configure the carrier & shipment variables based on selected shipping method (temporarily fixed to usps / 2DAY
+* Configure the carrier & shipment variables based on selected shipping method (temporarily fixed to usps / 2DAY)
-* Can we use length/weight/height from product(s) if available?
+* Is it possible to use length/weight/height from product(s) if available? (temporarily only using configured defaults from within admin panel)
 * Add Specs
 * Address verification
 * Rate calculation